VikParuchuri/pydataboston2015/presentation.md

 * Cells contain # of transitions from row state to column state

 ---
-## More chains!

-* Make chains with a "lag" of 2 and 3
-* Tried more lag, didn't help

----
 ## Note "phrases"

 * Music has structure
 * Phrases are basic units of it
 * I have almost no music theory experience
 * Let me know after if I'm wrong

----
-## Extract phrases

-* Go through all midi files
 * Pull out sequences of 8 notes

 ---